PEXANE2/azure-docs.tr-tr/articles/notification-hubs/notification-hubs-ios-xplat-segmented-apns-push-notification.md

 ---
-title: Azure Notification Hubs kullanarak belirli iOS cihazlarına anında iletme bildirimleri gönderin | Microsoft Docs
+title: Push notifications to specific iOS devices using Azure Notification Hubs | Microsoft Docs
-description: Bu öğreticide, belirli iOS cihazlarına anında iletme bildirimleri göndermek için Azure Notification Hubs kullanmayı öğreneceksiniz.
+description: In this tutorial, you learn how to use Azure Notification Hubs to send push notifications to specific iOS devices.
 services: notification-hubs
 documentationcenter: ios
 author: sethmanheim